A Guide to Video Production for YouTube Marketing Teams

 - Color and finishing, make the piece feel intentional and consistent

-Many teams do this in the wrong order.
-They add motion graphics too early, then end up redesigning half the piece after the script changes.
+Plenty of teams do this in the wrong order.
+They add motion graphics too early, then redesign half the piece after the script changes.

 Review with precision, not vague feedback